FeTS-AI/Challenge/singularity_example/readme.md

 ## Building a container
 A definition file is required to build a container.
 You can start from the example `.def`-files provided in this repo to create your own and then run
 ```
-singularity build --fakeroot container_simple.sif container_simple.def
+sudo singularity build container_simple.sif container_simple.def
 ```
-where `container_simple` should be replaced with your file names.
-With `--fakeroot`, you don't need to build with sudo (security option).
+where `container_simple` should be replaced with your corresponding file names.
+To avoid building with sudo, you can use singularity's `--fakeroot` option, but you may have to configure this first (`sudo singularity config fakeroot --add <username>`).
 Make sure that all files that are required at test-time are copied to the container when you build it.
 The container will not have access to your filesystem and environment when evaluated in the testing phase!

+**Note:** Please use a bootstrap image based on CUDA 11.0 to make sure that the application can run on systems with Ampere architecture, too.
+Our recommendations are:
+- `nvcr.io/nvidia/pytorch:20.08-py3` (pytorch)
+- `nvcr.io/nvidia/tensorflow:20.08-tf2-py3` or `nvcr.io/nvidia/tensorflow:20.08-tf1-py3` (tensorflow)

 Tip for debugging: use the `--sandbox` option, as described [here](https://singularity-tutorial.github.io/03-building/).